Glucose Tolerance Test

 Why do I need this test?

-All adults should be tested for diabetes every 3 years beginning at age 45, no matter
+should be tested for diabetes every 3 years starting at age 45, no matter what their

 What other tests might I have along with this test?

-Other tests that are used to diagnose diabetes or monitor blood glucose include blood
+You may need tests to diagnose diabetes or watch your blood glucose levels.
+These

 What do my test results mean?

 This test can be done several ways.
-For one of the more common types of glucose tolerance
+For a common type of glucose tolerance test, a

-tests, a normal glucose level is less than 140 milligrams per deciliter (mg/dL) 2
+normal glucose level is less than 140 milligrams per deciliter (mg/dL) 2 hours after

-If you have an abnormal blood glucose, your healthcare provider may recommend medicines,
+If you have high blood glucose, your healthcare provider may advise lifestyle.
+These

 How is this test done?

-by putting an IV called a heparin lock into a vein in your arm.
-This allows the staff
+IV called a heparin lock into a vein in your arm.
+This allows the staff to take multiple

-For one of the more common types of glucose tolerance tests, the first blood sample
+For a common type of glucose tolerance test, the first blood sample will be drawn

-to drink a liquid containing glucose, which is about 75 grams of sugar dissolved in
+that has a lot of glucose.
+It will contain about 75 grams of sugar dissolved in water.

 After that, your blood will be drawn every hour for the next 2 to 3 hours.
 Each sample

-will be checked to measure levels of glucose.
+will be checked to measure the levels of glucose.

 Does this test pose any risks?

-After drinking the sweet liquid used for this test, you may feel nauseous or get a
+After drinking the sweet liquid used for this test, you may feel nauseated.
+You may

-stomachache or headache.
-These side effects should go away during the test.
+have a stomachache or headache.
+These side effects should go away after the test.

 What might affect my test results?

-A number of factors, mainly diet and exercise, can affect blood glucose levels.
-Carefully
+A number of factors can affect blood glucose levels.
+Follow your healthcare provider's

-follow your healthcare provider's instructions on how to prepare for a glucose tolerance
+instructions on how to prepare for the test.

 How do I get ready for this test?

-You will be instructed to not eat or drink anything except water from midnight the
+Don't eat or drink anything except water after midnight before the test.
+Don't smoke,

 Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements